henriksson-lab/panaroo-rs/README.md

 The binary is named `panaroo`, matching upstream's CLI so it is a drop-in replacement.
 **That means `cargo install` can shadow a Python Panaroo already on your `PATH`** — check `which -a panaroo` if you have both.

-Without the embedded features, `cd-hit` must be on `PATH`, and an aligner (`mafft` by default) if you use `--alignment`.
-Those tools are then invoked as subprocesses; none of the original third-party binaries is bundled.

 ## Verifying